bitcoindevkit/book-of-bdk/docs/getting-started/migrating.md

 The below steps are for migrating wallet details from the old [`bdk` v0.30][0] to the new [`bdk_wallet` v1.0][1].
 This procedure can be applied to wallets backed by a SQLite database.

-Of particular concern is the ability to restore the _last known address index_ for each keychain.
+To migrate your wallet data to a new version of bdk, essentially all you need to do is grab the _last known address index_ for each keychain from the old db, add them to the new db, and sync to refetch the rest of the data.
+Doing this means we don't need to perform a full scan because we already have the indexes (doing a full scan would check for used addresses based on the stop gap which is unnecessary).

-This is important because without that metadata the new wallet may end up reusing receive addresses, which should be avoided for privacy reasons, although it should not cause loss of funds.
+This migration is important because without that metadata the new wallet may end up reusing receive addresses, which should be avoided for privacy reasons, although it should not cause loss of funds.

 !!! tip
     NB: The migration process outlined below will not automatically restore the wallet's transaction data or local view of the blockchain.